 I have been itching to make soups and stews, but it’s still too hot for that type of thing so I saw this recipe for corn chowder and jumped on it because it screamed the best of both worlds.

-Summer Sweet Corn Chowder
+Sweet Corn Chowder to cap off the summer

 - 10 medium ears of fresh yellow corn, husks and silks removed